Reference Counted Class Objects

 fun(m, m.next, true);

 first raises both reference count to 2.
-Upon exiting fun
+Upon exiting fun, both

 reference counts are correctly restored to 1.
 A wrong code generation